advanced-rest-client/api-components-api/docs/arc-models.md

   "payload": "String|File|Blob|ArrayBuffer, optional, data to send", "queryModel": "Array, optional, List of query parameters model objects", "pathModel": "Array, optional, List of URI parameters model objects.
 This property is only available for `api-request-editor`"
   "projects": "Array<String>.
 Contains a list of project associated with this request.
-This property is only used in Advanced REST client application."
-  "name": "Request name if request.type is saved.
-This property is used in ARC project" "type": "Can be either saved or history.
+This property is only used in Advanced REST client application.", "name": "Request name if request.type is saved.
+This property is used in ARC project", "type": "Can be either saved or history.
 This property is used in ARC project", "description": "Request name if request.type is saved.
 This property is used in ARC project", "created": "Number, timestamp when the request was created",